 Actor Lee Sun-kyun of Oscar-winning film 'Parasite' is found dead in Seoul

 SEOUL, South Korea – South Korean actor Lee Sun-kyun, who played a rich entrepreneur in the Oscar-winning film Parasite, was found dead on Wednesday.
-Police suspects he committed suicide.
+Police suspect he died by suicide.

 Police found Lee unconscious in a parked car in central Seoul.